 The Financial Aid Office will review the appeal and will email the appeal decision to the student’s TU email account.

-If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all of the required cumulative SAP standards.
+If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all the required cumulative SAP standards.

 Graduate Catalog References